 Long before the concept of "designer babies" created in a lab became the stuff of science fiction, inbreeding in royal families was viewed as a way to ensure genetic purity.
-Intermarriage ensured that no "common" blood sullied pure, aristocratic blood lines.
+Intermarriage ensured that no "common" blood sullied pure, aristocratic bloodlines.
 What could go wrong?

 The Habsburg dynasty had been intermarrying for so long that one of Charles's ancestors, Joanna of Castille, appears in his family tree 14 different times.
 In fact, Charles I was more inbred than he would have been if his parents had been brother and sister.

 Desperate to save her son's life, Alexandra sought mystical intervention in the form of Rasputin, the "Mad Monk.”
-Inviting a lascivious man like Rasputin, known for his tastes for alcohol and lovers of both genders, didn’t go over well with the aristocracy.
+Inviting a lascivious man like Rasputin, known for his tastes for alcohol and lovers of all genders, didn’t go over well with the aristocracy.
 The Russian rulers, however, were convinced that Rasputin’s treatments were effective in saving their son.

 The mystic Rasputin gained greater influence at court, wielding increasing power over the lives of the royals and surreptitiously governing Russia.
 The disorder in the royal house and the questionable company the rulers kept helped spur the Russian Revolution of 1917, and as a result, the entire royal family was executed.